Vyral/andrew-franklin/_posts/2021-10-11-some-quick-fall-maintenance-tips.md

 **5\.
 Have your furnace and fireplace inspected.** Have an HVAC company make sure your heater is working and that any service items are taken care of.
 Have a chimney sweep come out too in case we get another cold snap like we did last year; it’s very cheap.

-If there’s ever anything you need with real estate in the Houston area, don’t hesitate to give us a call.
+If you ever need any real estate assistance in the Houston area or have any questions, don't hesitate to give us a call.
 We’d love to be a resource for you.